kvendrik/Browserkit.js/readme.md

 	var kittenArea = B('section.kitten').el;

-*Note: Selecting elements using `document.querySelector`(which Browserkit polyfills) is currently faster than using the `el` variable*
+*Note that selecting elements using `document.querySelector`(which Browserkit polyfills) is currently faster than using the `el` variable*